The Making of a Lady (2012) – Plot, Cast, and Review

 Although the film does lack the depth and development it needs, I still enjoyed The Making of a Lady and the story of Emily Fox-Seton.
 Emily’s growth from a submissive, orphaned woman to a wife who embraces her husband’s relatives and manages his household is subtly inspiring.

 When she thinks she is in danger, she takes decisive action and fights for her safety instead of making excuses.

 RELATED POST: Five Reasons to Discover the Making of a Lady

-Content Note: I would rate this film as PG-13.
-There is a brief scene implying assault on a maid as well as a sensual scene between man and wife.
+Content Note: TV-PG/TV-14.
+There is a brief scene implying assault on a maid and a sensual scene between man and wife.
 The movie also has racism in it – so be aware.
 Otherwise, there is nothing overly objectionable onscreen.

 Where to Watch: Stream The Making of a Lady movie on PBS Masterpiece Amazon Channel or buy it digitally on Amazon or on DVD.